USS Newman K. Perry: 1945–1949

 Following shakedown, Newman K. Perry served briefly with the Atlantic Fleet.
 On 7 November 1945, she got underway for Pearl Harbor, whence she traveled to Japan for three months' occupation duty.
 She returned to Pearl Harbor on 28 March 1946 and was assigned to Joint Task Force 1 for "Operation Crossroads", the 1946 atomic bomb test series at Bikini.
 Sailing for the Marshall Islands on 27 May, she witnessed tests "Able" and "Baker" and, in August, steamed for the United States.

 On 18 August she arrived at San Diego whence she operated until 25 August 1947.
 Then, with DesDiv 132, she headed west, arriving at Yokosuka on 13 September.
-Three days later she sailed to Tsingtao to commence a series of patrol, escort, search and rescue, ASW, and hydrographic survey missions and exercises along the China coast and off Taiwan and Okinawa.
+Three days later she sailed to Qingdao to commence a series of patrol, escort, search and rescue, ASW, and hydrographic survey missions and exercises along the China coast and off Taiwan and Okinawa.
 Relieved on 5 May 1948, she returned to San Diego, trained naval reservists through the summer, and in October entered the Mare Island Naval Shipyard for overhaul.

 The destroyer departed San Francisco on 15 January 1949 and until April conducted exercises off the west coast.
 On 4 April, she departed San Diego with DesDiv 182 for Newport, Rhode Island, her new homeport, arriving 21 April.

 1950–1968

 After her return to Destroyer Forces, Atlantic Fleet, she rotated tours with the 6th Fleet in the Mediterranean Sea and midshipmen and reservist training cruises, and fleet, squadron and type training exercises with the 2nd Fleet.
 Redesignated a radar picket destroyer in 1950, she conducted her scheduled operations as DDR–883 until 1964 when Newman K. Perry underwent the FRAM I refit at the Boston Naval Shipyard until February 1965.
 The most visible alteration were the new bridge, the addition of a hangar and landing deck aft for the Gyrodyne QH-50 DASH drone and the addition of an ASROC launcher between the funnels.
 Modernized into a "regular" destroyer again, she resumed the designation DD-883.

+On 12 August 1965 Capt.
+Robert Carter, Commander Destroyer Squadron 20 embarked on the USS Newman K.Perry, was lost at sea.
+He was reported missing at 0500, having been last seen at 0100.
+"With no clue to his disappearance, a massive search of the area, 350 miles north of Bermuda, was launched in heavy seas.
+Carter's command of six destroyers, a destroyer tender, a Coast Guard cutter and Navy Coast Guard planes joined in the hunt.
+The ships sailed Monday from here for the Mediterranean and operations with the 6th Fleet.
+Carter assumed command of the squadron Aug.
+3.(In Washington, the Pentagon said there was no indication of foul play in any reports it had received.
+It pointed out that the weather had been bad in the area.)"